 Boston Restraining Order Lawyer / Boston 209A Defense Attorney

-If you have been served with a restraining order, contact me today.
+If you have been served with a restraining order in Boston or elsewhere in Massachusetts, contact me today.
 You need a high quality criminal defense attorney to help you avoid the consequences of an extended 209A restraining order: your freedom, your home, access to your children, firearms, and much more.

-A restraining order can be a powerful tool to protect victims of domestic violence.
+A restraining order can be a powerful tool to protect victims of domestic violence and abuse.
 Unfortunately, they are often used as a way to punish an ex-husband, partner, or family member.
 As a defendant, the deck is stacked against you from the start.
 Temporary restraining orders are granted without a chance for you to even defend yourself.
 And with only ten days to prepare for your hearing, you will need to act fast.
 If you lose the hearing, the order will likely be extended for a year.
-An experienced criminal defense attorney will work with you to gather evidence, contact witnesses, and prepare a strong defense.
+An experienced Boston restraining order lawyer will work with you to gather evidence, contact witnesses, and prepare a strong defense.

 Although the plaintiff is required to prove that he or she is in fear of imminent physical harm from you, judges are often reluctant to deny issuing restraining orders.
-There are many reasons for this, including the recent publicity of high-profile domestic violence cases.
+There are many reasons for this, including the recent publicity of high-profile domestic violence and abuse cases.
 No judge wants to end up on the front page of the Boston Globe for denying a restraining order to a victim who is subsequently murdered by her abuser.
 Clearly, there are very good reasons that restraining orders exist.
 That being said, an innocent person should never be subject to the consequences of a restraining order because of a vindictive ex-spouse.
+Learn more about how a Boston restraining order lawyer like Joseph B. Simons can build a case in your favor and prevent some of these consequences.

 If an order has been extended against you, the consequences are wide-ranging and severe.
 If you have any firearms, you will immediately have to surrender them to the police.
 Your name will be added to a criminal database.
 You may even be forced to leave your own home.